venom7aries/Chatting-website-integrated-with-Discord-bot/README.md

 Discord: Tac Shadow#5920
 Server: https://dsc.gg/tacticalshadow

-Im currently experimenting my discord bot with integration with IBM Watson, Google, Socket and Tensorflow My dm is open for feature request and bug issue report and maybe even for a friendly good morning :]
+Im currently experimenting my discord bot with integration with IBM Watson, Google, Socket and Tensorflow.
+My dm is open for feature request and bug issue report and maybe even for a friendly good morning :]